stewartsmith/drizzle/docs/replication/appliers/slave/configuration.rst

 .. confval:: max-reconnects

+   :Default: 10

    The number of reconnection attempts the slave plugin will try if the master server becomes unreachable.
-Default is 10.

 .. confval:: seconds-between-reconnects

+   :Default: 30

    The number of seconds to wait between reconnect attempts when the master server becomes unreachable.
-Default is 30.

 .. confval:: io-thread-sleep

+   :Default: 5

    The number of seconds the IO (producer) thread sleeps between queries to the master for more replication events.
-Default is 5.

 .. confval:: applier-thread-sleep

+   :Default: 5

    The number of seconds the applier (consumer) thread sleeps between applying replication events from the local queue.
-Default is 5.

 The simplest possible slave config file is: